Nature-based solutions for water management in Norfolk

 The NSWP aims to relieve water management pressures by investing in nature-based solutions and working with local farmers and landowners to restore natural hydrological processes across the county.

-Nature-based solutions can reduce flooding, mitigate nutrient pollution and recharge groundwater to deliver infrastructure resilience and help safeguard the future of Norfolk’s rivers.
+Nature-based solutions can reduce nutrient levels, working alongside water treatment by Anglian Water to safeguard the future of Norfolk’s rivers.

 Restoring Natural Systems Across Wendling Beck

-As part of the NSWP, Wendling Beck is demonstrating how nature restoration can deliver measurable benefits for water quantity, water quality, biodiversity, climate resilience and local communities.
+As part of the NSWP, Wendling Beck is demonstrating how nature restoration can deliver measurable benefits for water quality, biodiversity, climate resilience and local communities.

 Our project sits across a sub-catchment of the River Wensum.
 One of the best examples of a chalk river network in the world, the River Wensum has nonetheless suffered significant ecological decline due to nutrient enrichment.

-To address this, we are returning former arable land back to nature through the creation and restoration of almost 2,000 acres of new habitat across 35 different types, including watercourses, wetlands, woodlands and species-rich grasslands.
+To address this, we are returning former arable land back to nature through the creation and restoration of 400 hectares of new habitat across 35 different habitat types, including watercourses, wetlands, woodlands and species-rich grasslands.
+Over 50% of this change has already been delivered in advance post baseline

 These changes will help to: